mph-/lcapy/doc/tutorial.rst

 - `Voc(N1, N2)` open-circuit current between pair of nodes

-Since Lcapy uses Sympy, circuit analysis can be performed symbolically.
+Since Lcapy uses SymPy, circuit analysis can be performed symbolically.
 This can be achieved by using symbolic arguments or by not specifying a component value.
 In the latter case, Lcapy will use the component name for its value.
 For example,

    >>> cct = Circuit()
-   >>> cct.add('V1 1 0 dc Vs')
+   >>> cct.add('V1 1 0 step Vs')
    >>> cct.add('R1 1 2')
    >>> cct.add('C1 2 0')
    >>> cct[2].V